Alphabetical Plant Listing

 Caryopteris - Bluebeards

-• Native to Mongolia and parts of China and Japan, Caryopteris are soft-wooded shrubs or subshrubs that behave more like herbaceous perennials than like woody shrubs.
+Hardiness: Hardy in USDA zones 5 through 9, Caryopteris are soft-wooded shrubs or subshrubs that behave more like herbaceous perennials than like woody shrubs.
 In hardiness zones 5-6, their above-ground growth tends to die back.
 But their roots remain hardy.
-When pruned hard in early spring, Caryopteris will produce bright blue flowers on all new wood.

-• Another feature of Caryopteris that makes it a great garden plant for the heat of summer, is their drought tolerance.
-Once established, Caryopteris require very little water to not only survive, but thrive and bloom.
+Drought Tolerance: Another feature of Caryopteris that makes it a great garden plant for summer heat is its drought tolerance.
+Once established, Caryopteris requires very little water to survive, thrive, and bloom.

 Guide Information